sorcery-src/micro-interaction-mvp/README.md

 **Status: 🚧 MVP 🚧**

-> _Sorcery makes you a more effective designer and developer._
+> _🔮 Sorcery makes you a more effective designer and developer._

-Sorcery makes it possible to create and manage real-world layouts and skeleton designs all from the browser.
-No code needed.
+Sorcery makes it possible to create and real-world layouts and skeleton designs all from the browser.
+No code necessary. 👌

 ### Features